0xj7r/0xj7r/README.md

 # 0xj7r

-> Anon developer inspired to deliver asymmetric societal change through technology.
+> Anon developer inspired to deliver asymmetric societal change through technology 🚀

 - 🔭 I’m currently working on a web-app to eliminate distraction from networking tools
 - 🌱 I’m currently learning React and other front-end web JavaScript web frameworks